danwolff/biaslist.com/README.md

+# Live

+The site at [biaslist.com](https://biaslist.com) is online and can be used as of the time of this edit.

 # Introduction

 This is a simple site design focused on presenting a searchable/filterable table presented as HTML.
 The table data is contained in a SQLite db and queried from PHP.